sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 > [!NOTE]
 > Insert here a rhetorical question for the audience

-> [!NOTE]
-> Delete or edit somehow?: Music and dance.
-Since my childhood both them have been an indispensable part of my life.
-I have

 #### Music.
 Feeling.
 The feeling of an invisible and indescribable energy.
 An energy passing through your whole body, a gentle ‘guide’.
 A guide that accompanies you with every note of the music, shaping your body into a different position.
 With every hundredth of a second.